soudev/knowledge.mine/stuff/projetos.md

 * [[GitHub] h5bp / Front-end-Developer-Interview-Questions](https://github.com/h5bp/Front-end-Developer-Interview-Questions) - A list of helpful front-end related questions you can use to interview potential candidates, test yourself or completely ignore.

+* [[GitHub] yangshun / front-end-interview-handbook](https://github.com/yangshun/front-end-interview-handbook) - Almost complete answers to "Front-end Job Interview Questions" which you can use to interview potential candidates, test yourself or completely ignore

 ## Trabalho remoto